hjpunzalan/toastmaster/README.md

 ## Challenges
 This is the first web application I have created from scratch.
 I have borrowed knowledge and experience from online courses to create this.
 I wanted it to be created with quality and able to be deployed for production.
 With these in mind I faced the following challenges:
-- Security (eg. JWT stored within cookies)
+- Security - JWT stored within cookies; hiding unactive member's email from active users; data sanitization; secured http headers; rate limiter.
-- Scalability - although the capacity of the club tends to be low, I have to consider the potential of multiple photo uploads through versioning and thousands of post to be uploaded.
+- Scalability - although a small application for private clubs of 20 members, I have to consider the potential of multiple photo uploads through versioning and thousands of post to be uploaded.
-- Draft.js - unique architecture caused difficulty to share the same context from editor to state and database.
-- Authentication - application has low-level security risk however it still has to consider potential unauthorised logins (expiring current sessions when password is changed)
+- Authentication - application has low-level security risk however it still has to consider potential unauthorised logins (expiring current sessions when password is changed).
 - State Concurrency - sending api request usually takes time and to maintain a pleasant UX its important to concurrently handle state changes especially during loading times.
 - Client-side vs Server-side pagination - I have decided to utilise server-side pagination for loading posts through an infinite scrolling library and client side for comments.
 With mongoDB indexing, searching for posts using characters of its text or title was also added.
 - Responsive design - unfortunately, draft-js does not support mobile-view so I had to replace it with text-box for smaller screens.